akyriako/otc-docs/doc/source/caf/plan/gap-analysis.rst

 Gap Analysis
 ============

-Before formulating the cloud migration strategy, review the current accounts, special requirements, key issues and challenges of the current IT systems.
-Identify new possible requirements for future service evolution.
-And then define the key cloud adoption objectives as required.
+Before formulating your Cloud migration strategy:

+-  Review the current accounts, special requirements, key issues and challenges of the current IT systems.
+-  Identify new possible requirements for future service evolution.
+-  Define the key cloud adoption objectives as required.

-To get a complete analysis, refer to the following cloud maturity assessment model:
+To get a complete analysis, refer to the following **Cloud Maturity Assessment Model**:

 .. image:: ../../assets/caf/image6.png